Jacqueline Coutras

-Jacqueline Coutras, born in 1942, is a French geographer, CNRS researcher, and pioneer of gender geography in France.
-Along with Jeanne Fagnani, she took part in the institutionalization of international feminist geography.
+Jacqueline Coutras (born in 1942) is a French geographer who is a researcher at the French National Centre for Scientific Research (CNRS).
+A pioneer of gender geography in France, she, along with Jeanne Fagnani, took part in the institutionalization of international feminist geography.

 In her 1996 book Urban crisis and gendered spaces she addressed the issue of sexual spatial asymmetries, and showed that if women have expanded the space to which they were traditionally confined through access to paid work and car driving, they nevertheless were not able to achieve full access to all spaces of socialization.
 Cities remain unequal spaces.

 Biography

-Jacqueline Coutras is a pioneer in gender geography and "an important reference for all feminist geographers".
+Coutras defended her post-graduate thesis in 1975 under the direction of Jacqueline Beaujeu-Garnier, on "economic activity zones and development in the western part of the Paris region".
+She holds the academic title agrégée in geography.
 She is a CNRS researcher at the Institut de recherche sur les sociétés contemporaines (Iresco).
-She also holdthe the French academic title «agrégée in geography».

-She defended her post-graduate thesis in 1975 under the direction of Jacqueline Beaujeu-Garnier, on "economic activity zones and development in the western part of the Paris region ".

 Work in the field of feminist geography

 Coutras published feminist studies on women, their urban practices and spatial behaviors as soon as the end of the 1970s.
+She is a pioneer in gender geography and considered "an important reference for all feminist geographers".